-The publication of this UK Tax Strategy statement is regarded as satisfying the statutory obligation under Para 19(2), Schedule 19, Finance Act 2016.
+The publication of this UK Tax Strategy statement is regarded as satisfying the statutory obligation under Para 19(2), Schedule 19, Finance Act 2016 for the financial year ending 31 December 2017.

 On April 12th, 2017 the acquisition of the WhiteWave Foods Company by Danone, which includes the Alpro group was finalized.
 Alpro’ s policies and procedures are in the process of being gradually aligned to Danone’s policies and procedures.
 This Tax Strategy is based on Danone UK’s tax Strategy.
 Where needed reference to Danone has been replaced by Alpro UK (Ltd) and procedures updated in line with Alpro’s way of working.
 Alpro UK’s tax compliance and strategy is managed from Alpro’s Headquarters in Ghent (Belgium), in close collaboration with the Corporate tax department of Danone in Paris.